Contents

 - We found a house where another family had been living for a few months. (past perfect continuous)

-- Some verbs are not normally used with past perfect continuous because they are not action verbs. believe, belong, depend, hate, know, like, love, mean, need, prefer, realise, suppose, want, understand.
+- Some verbs are not normally used with past perfect continuous because they are not action verbs, for example: believe, belong, depend, hate, know, like, love, mean, need, prefer, realise, suppose, want, understand.

 - I had known him for ten years when he got married – correct